DalyAaron/agg_and_calc_tools/README.md

 Here is a list of the modules functions:

 #### agg_calc_tools.read_csv(filepath: str)
-Reads in a specified csv from the filepath variable, cleanses the data and returns a pandas.DataFrame.
+Takes a string filepath as the argument.
+Reads in a specified csv file from the filepath, cleanses the data and returns a pandas.DataFrame.

 #### agg_calc_tools.aggregate_by_date(df: pd.DataFrame)
 Takes a pandas.DataFrame as the argument.
-Groups the data on unique_id by date, aggregates by summing numerical columns and using the alphabetical first for string columns.
+Groups the data on unique_id by date, aggregates by summing numerical columns and using the first alphabetically for string columns.
 Returns a pandas.DataFrame.

 #### agg_calc_tools.get_eod_capital(df_agg: pd.DataFrame)
 Takes the aggregated pandas.DataFrame returned from aggregate_by_date and calculates end of day capital.
 Returns a pandas.DataFrame containing eod_capital for each day.